GWphua/aws-notes/README.md

 ### Auto-Scaling Group (ASG)

-- Saves costs as we run only at optimal capacity.
+- Ensures cost effectiveness by running at optimal capacity.
   - Scales out to match an increased load.
   - Scales in to match a decreased load.
 - Ensure we have a minimum and maximum number of machines running.